 Gift Giving Opportunities

-The Center is also the place on the UCLA campus where American Indian graduate and undergraduate student organizations gather, study, and socialize.
+The Center is the place on the UCLA campus where American Indian graduate and undergraduate student organizations gather, study, and socialize.

 By donating to the Friends of the American Indian Studies Center, your gift may be used for the following:

 Student Support - This funding will support student requests for travel to conferences, campus colloquia, and student-sponsored events.
+It helps fund student research and cultural activities, as well as justice initiatives and education.

 Community Outreach - Funding to community outreach efforts will support our efforts to link projects and events with American Indian community partners and other academic stakeholders.